ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/UltraSeedbox Control Panel Tour.md

 * Also in this page you will find 2 buttons for your slot's webserver.
   * The webserver allows you to access your apps via HTTPS.
   * If you get an error such as Error 502: Bad Gateway upon accessing your app, you can try clicking **Restart webserver** first.
 Wait for the confirmation and try accessing it again.
   * If that does not work, you may also try **Reinstall webserver**.
-This will reset your webserver to defaults.
+This will reset your webserver to the default settings.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-05/image-1590587891193.png"></p>